mattpower02/IngrediMix/USERSTORIES.md

  - [ ] User can select given recipes based on chosen ingredients
  - [ ] Missing ingredients will be shown
  - [ ] Recipes can be saved and used at a later time

+**User Story:**
+As a general user, I want to be able to save recipes in my account, so that I can easily find meals that I have made in the past.

+**Acceptance Criteria:**
+- [ ] User can save meals
+- [ ] User can rank the meals in a certain order

+**User Story:**
+As a Administrator, I want to be able to take a users entered recipe and format it into a propper recipe

+**Acceptance Criteria:**
+- [ ] Administrator can easily format new recipes
+- [ ] Administrator has easy access to user information
+- [ ] Administrator can design the recipe page with an auto formatting program